digihunch/orthweb/docs/introduction/index.md

 1. A prescriptive architecture optimized for hosting Orthanc.
 The architecture is opinionated but suitable for common scenarios.
 The architecture design is discussed in the [Infrastructure](../design/infrastructure.md) section.

-2. The implementation artifact for the prescriptive architecture with Infrastructure-as-Code template in [Terraform](https://www.terraform.io/).
+2. The implementation artifact for the prescriptive architecture using[Terraform](https://www.terraform.io/) to manage infrastructure as code.
 The **Orthanc Terraform template** is available in the [orthweb](https://github.com/digihunch/orthweb) GitHub repository.

-3. A baseline Orthanc configuration with key plugins such as advanced authorization and KeyCloak.
+3. A baseline Orthanc configuration with key plugins such as advanced authorization and auxiliary services such as KeyCloak.
 The artifact for configuration management is available in the [orthanc-config](https://github.com/digihunchinc/orthanc-config) GitHub repository.
+To customize configuration, create a fork of this repo.

-Since the cloud operation model varies significantly from organization to organization, each user may need different parts of this project to facilitate their Orthanc deployment.
+While **Orthweb** provisions a fully functional Orthanc solution, there are some areas it does not intend to address.
+One example is ingress traffic management, whose design must account for integration with the current infrastructure and security setup, which is vastly different from organziation to organization.
+To drive this initiative in your organization, contact professional services at [Digi Hunch](https://www.digihunch.com).

 ## Use case

 If you have an AWS account without networking foundation for Orthanc, the template in [Orthweb](https://github.com/digihunch/orthweb) suits exactly to your needs.
 Then you may use the automation artifact in [orthanc-config](https://github.com/digihunchinc/orthanc-config) to configure Orthanc.

 If you have pre-created networking layer (e.g. VPC, subnets), then you only need to create virtual machine with relevant dependencies before installing Orthanc.
-You can use **Orthweb** as a reference implementation to understand how the application interact with underlying cloud resources, and potentially reuse some Terraform [modules](https://github.com/digihunch/orthweb/tree/main/terraform/modules).
+You can use **Orthweb** as a reference implementation to examine how the application interact with underlying cloud resources, and potentially reuse some Terraform [modules](https://github.com/digihunch/orthweb/tree/main/terraform/modules) in the repo.

-To let Terraform create resources in AWS, it needs sufficient permissions for deployment.
+To allow Terraform to create resources in AWS, it needs sufficient permissions for deployment.
 Such permission for deployment usually requires administrator-level access.

 ## Toolings

-Orthweb is based on numerous open-source tools.
-Here are the rationales behind the choice of tools.
+Orthweb is based on numerous open-source tools and commercial cloud services.
+Here are the rationales behind the choice:

 **Terraform** is a widely used infrastructure-as-code utility.
 The templates are written in Hashicorp Configuration Language(HCL), which strikes a good balance between declarativeness and level of abstraction.
 However, you do need to securely store [Terraform state](https://developer.hashicorp.com/terraform/language/state), and be wary of its [workflow nuances](https://itnext.io/pains-in-terraform-collaboration-249a56b4534e).